Narasimhamanam/INTERACTIVE-QUIZ-APPLICATION/README.md

 - User login with name and 10-digit mobile number.
 - OTP generation and verification (mocked in frontend with alerts).
 - 12-minute countdown timer for the quiz.
-- 10 multiple-choice JavaScript questions.
+- 10 multiple-choice of any language( just for demo iam using JavaScript questions).
 - Navigation between questions (Previous / Next).
 - Submit quiz to see the score.
 - Prevent users from retaking the quiz in the same browser session.